Assistant Dean of Student Affairs

 B.A., Professional and Technical Writing and Criminal Justice, University of Arkansas Little Rock

 As assistant dean for student affairs for the Graduate School of Management (GSM), James leads the teams responsible for admissions, enrollment management, and student services for the UC Davis MBA programs.

 James has 20 years of legal experience and over 11 years of higher education, professional student experience working in the areas of admissions and student affairs with specific oversight in the area of university and professional school administration, concurrent law and graduate programs, diversity and inclusion pipeline initiatives, and strategic policy and operation administration for public education institutions.
-She has served as an adjunct professor on various occasions teaching legal, academic skills and/or freshmen experience courses.
+She has served as an adjunct professor teaching law experiential, academic success skills and freshmen experience courses.

 From 2009 to 2013, James served as the assistant dean for admissions, scholarships and student affairs for the University of Arkansas at Little Rock William H. Bowen School of Law.
 She led the school’s administrative and student programming, including admissions, enrollment management, scholarships, student affairs and diversity initiatives.

 James is a 2008 alumna of the University of Arkansas at Little Rock William H. Bowen School of Law where she earned her Juris Doctor degree with honors.
-She focused her professional legal career in business litigation and employment practice areas and in higher education leadership, administration and programming for professional law and graduate students.
+She focused her professional legal career in commercial litigation, business law, and employment law practice areas and higher education work in leadership, administration and programming for professional law and graduate students.